vercel/vercel/.github/CONTRIBUTING.md

 ## Verifying your change

-Once you are done with your changes (we even suggest doing it along the way), make sure all the tests still pass by running:
+Once you are done with your changes (we even suggest doing it along the way), make sure the relevant tests still pass by running the relevant tests.
+Example:

 ```
+# from root of this project
+cd packages/cli
-pnpm test-unit
+pnpm test test/integration-1.test.ts
 ```

-from the root of the project.

 If any test fails, make sure to fix it along with your changes.
 See [Interpreting test errors](#Interpreting-test-errors) for more information about how the tests are executed, especially the integration tests.